dockstore/dockstore-documentation/docs/advanced-topics/advanced-features.rst

 Control this with the ``file-provision-retries`` parameter inside ``~/.dockstore/config``.

-Running CWL with extra flags
+Running Launchers with Extra flags
 ----------------------------------

-When running a CWL tool or workflow, you may want to add additional parameters or flags to the executor.
+When running a tool or workflow, you may want to add additional parameters or flags to the executor.
 You can do this by updating your dockstore config file  (``~/.dockstore/config``).